If you’ve landed here, you know that SOC reports take the cake in the confusing requirements department.

-When is SOC for Cybersecurity more appropriate than a SOC 2?
+When is SOC for Cybersecurity more appropriate than a SOC 2 report?

-We are finding that the SOC for Cybersecurity is especially useful for larger enterprises that need a measurement of their own cybersecurity posture.
-This is meeting the need to quantify risk over time for board members who want to know if cybersecurity risks are being adequately mitigated.
-It is a great way to measure whether very specific controls have improved from year to year.
+It also helps to quantify risk over time for board members who want to know if cybersecurity risks are being adequately mitigated.
+It’s a great way to measure whether very specific controls have improved from year to year.

 Does the SOC 2 guide require that a type 2 report cover a specified minimum period?